ColeTrammer/iros/docs/iris/design/system_call_interface.md

 fit exactly 6 arguments.
 This will ensure that from an API perspective, system calls using the queue will be the same as calling the explicitly synchronous version.

+### Note on Null-Terminated Strings

+The POSIX C API passes paths as null-terminated C strings.
+This prevents applications which support view types, like C++ and Rust, from easily using these APIs.
+In fact, the view types usually have to be copied simply to add a zero to the end of the buffer.
+Null-terminated strings are also far more annoying to deal with in the kernel.

+As a consequence, the Iris kernel will not support null-terminated strings.
+Instead, system call arguments will be passe as a pointer + size pair.
+When emulating POSIX APIs, the system call wrapper must call `strlen` before entering the kernel.

 ### Emulating Readyness APIs

 With this approach, modelling readiness can be done by making an asynchronous query, which effectively completes